Deep Q-Learning with Keras and Gym

 The code used for this article is on GitHub.

 Reinforcement Learning is a type of machine learning that allows you to create AI agents that learn from the environment by interacting with it.
 Just like how we learn to ride a bicycle, this kind of AI learns by trial and error.
 As seen in the picture, the brain represents the AI agent, which acts on the environment.
 After each action, the agent receives the feedback.
 The feedback consists of the reward and next state of the environment.
-Reward is usually defined by a human.
+The reward is usually defined by a human.
 If we use the analogy of the bicycle, we can define reward as the distance from the original starting point.

 Google’s DeepMind published its famous paper Playing Atari with Deep Reinforcement Learning, in which they introduced a new algorithm called Deep Q Network (DQN for short) in 2013.
 It demonstrated how an AI agent can learn to play games by just observing the screen without any prior information about those games.
 The result turned out to be pretty impressive.
-This paper opened the era of what is called ‘deep reinforcement learning’, a mix of deep learing and reinforcement learning.
+This paper opened the era of what is called ‘deep reinforcement learning’, a mix of deep learning and reinforcement learning.

 Usually, training an agent to play an Atari game takes a while (from few hours to a day).
 So we will make an agent to play a simpler game called CartPole, but using the same idea used in the paper.